attilaoroszdev/lazyadmin/src/README.md

 ## How to configure

 Lazy Admin comes with detailed documentation included.
-Access the Help menu for details
+Access the Help menu for details, or look in `<installation folder>/res` for the files themselves.